CristoferPortela/libras/README.md

 -----|--------|--
 lingua |brasileira |de sinais

+### About the project

+This is a informative project about the brasilian sign language, but not just that in the next months I'll be working on my project which is gonna be term paper all based in sign language, this is gonna be the design for the online documentation of the project, soon I'll be publishing the requirements gathering, see you soon...

 ## What does is Libras

 Libras stands for Lingua Brasileira de Sinais (Brasilian sign language)